RandomSearch18/a-level-project/docs/readme.md

 * Prefer pavements over roads without pavements
 * Prefer paved paths over unpaved ones
 * Prefer signalled crossings to unsignalled ones, especially if crossing a busy road
+* Prefer well-marked paths to difficult-to-spot ones
+* Avoid obstructions that may pose an issue for pedestrians (e.g. fallen trees)

+In addition to the points above, the most desirable route for a user will depend on their own preferences and physical abilities.
+To accommodate this, the engine will be configurable to prioritise routes that are suitable for the specific user.
+Examples of preferences that might want to be specified are:

+* Avoid high kerbs, and prefer crossings with flush kerbs
+* Prefer crossings with tactile paving
+* Perfer

 ### Clear inputs and outputs